- 1 Health benefits of green beans

 Green beans remove fluids and reduce weight

 Green beans are a very important food for their edible qualities.
 They contain few calories and a proportion of 90% water.
-Taking into account that they are rich in potassium, a mineral that facilitates the removal of body fluids, we realize that green beans are ideal for those wishing to loose weight, lower blood pressure or prevent water retention.
+Taking into account that they are rich in potassium, a mineral that facilitates the removal of body fluids, we realize that green beans are ideal for those wishing to lose weight, lower blood pressure or prevent water retention.

 To take into account!
 Although, at first glance, because of their ability to stimulate diuresis or fluid removal, it might seem that this food could be interesting in other metabolic disorders such as gout or arthritis, and kidney or vesicle disease (kidney stones, infections, gallstones, etc.) However, we must take into account that this food, as it happens with asparagus or spinach, contains lot of oxalate so we must be very cautious if we suffer from arthritis, gout and avoid their use in people who are suffering from cystitis, gallstones or kidney stones